jeroenboumans/studionoorderlicht-jekyll/_posts/2021-02-26-getting-started-with-hass.markdown

 excerpt_separator: <!--more-->
 ---

-As I started using [Home Assistant](https://www.home-assistant.io/) (HA) I wanted to explore the options of outputting HA states to physical devices, like a matrix display. <!--more-->
+As I started using [Home Assistant](https://www.home-assistant.io/){:target="_blank" rel="noopener"} (HA) I wanted to explore the options of outputting HA states to physical devices, like a matrix display. <!--more-->
 Below I’ll guide you through a simple setup of how to build a states logger using the HA Websocket API.
-You can use these states in your own project to display the values on physical devices like I did on a [Pimoroni Micro Dot pHAT](https://shop.pimoroni.com/products/microdot-phat?variant=25454635527).
+You can use these states in your own project to display the values on physical devices like I did on a [Pimoroni Micro Dot pHAT](https://shop.pimoroni.com/products/microdot-phat?variant=25454635527){:target="_blank" rel="noopener"}.
 I’m running all the commands bellow on a Raspberry Pi Zero W environment.

 ## Requirements

 ### Home Assistant

 First you need to make sure a HA instance is running.
-You can run HA on a Raspberry Pi by following the installation guide for Raspberry [here](https://www.home-assistant.io/installation/raspberrypi).
+You can run HA on a Raspberry Pi by following the installation guide for Raspberry [here](https://www.home-assistant.io/installation/raspberrypi){:target="_blank" rel="noopener"}.

-Off-topic tip: *since the amount of states values HA is writing to the database can become quite large in the future I’d suggest saving these [somewhere else](https://www.home-assistant.io/integrations/recorder) than the default database file on the SD card.
-This will lengthen the lifespan of your SD card.* 😉 *I’m saving the records to a MySQL database running on my Synology NAS but you can pick any other environment, like [Amazon RDS](https://aws.amazon.com/rds/), [Google Cloud SQL](https://cloud.google.com/sql) etc.*
+Off-topic tip: *since the amount of states values HA is writing to the database can become quite large in the future I’d suggest saving these [somewhere else](https://www.home-assistant.io/integrations/recorder){:target="_blank" rel="noopener"} than the default database file on the SD card.
+This will lengthen the lifespan of your SD card.* 😉 *I’m saving the records to a MySQL database running on my Synology NAS but you can pick any other environment, like [Amazon RDS](https://aws.amazon.com/rds/){:target="_blank" rel="noopener"}, [Google Cloud SQL](https://cloud.google.com/sql){:target="_blank" rel="noopener"} etc.*

 ### Python Environment

 You also need an environment that can run a Python.
-For starting and experimenting I’d suggest installing JetBrains’s [PyCharm Community edition](https://www.jetbrains.com/pycharm/download/).
+For starting and experimenting I’d suggest installing JetBrains’s [PyCharm Community edition](https://www.jetbrains.com/pycharm/download/){:target="_blank" rel="noopener"}.
 You can easily run python scripts on different Python versions and install packages required for your Python scripts.
-In my example I am using a Raspberry Pi Zero running Raspberry Pi OS Lite installed using the [Raspberry Pi Imager](https://www.raspberrypi.org/software/).
+In my example I am using a Raspberry Pi Zero running Raspberry Pi OS Lite installed using the [Raspberry Pi Imager](https://www.raspberrypi.org/software/){:target="_blank" rel="noopener"}.
 That being said it’s time to install the first dependencies needed for this guide.

 ```bash
 pip install asyncio asyncws
 ```

-`asyncio` is used for running async processes in your python script while `asyncws` is used for listening to websockets, which is exactly what we need for listening to the [HA Websocket API](https://developers.home-assistant.io/docs/api/websocket).
+`asyncio` is used for running async processes in your python script while `asyncws` is used for listening to websockets, which is exactly what we need for listening to the [HA Websocket API](https://developers.home-assistant.io/docs/api/websocket){:target="_blank" rel="noopener"}.
 Our script will have the following simple structure:

 1. **Logger**: logging the specified states to our terminal/display, each for a specified interval, like 2 seconds.
 2. **Listener**: its goals are storing the state values, received by the HA Websocket API, into in a simple dictionary object (cache).
 Since we don’t know when HA updates the states we’re listening to this needs to be done on a different thread.

 ### HA Authorization Token
-Go to the [profile section](https://my.home-assistant.io/redirect/profile/) in HA and create a token in the bottom Token section.
+Go to the [profile section](https://my.home-assistant.io/redirect/profile/){:target="_blank" rel="noopener"} in HA and create a token in the bottom Token section.
 Copy it somewhere (safe).
 We’ll need it in our configuration named as `HASS_IO_AUTHORIZATION_TOKEN`.

 ---